itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/README.md

 - **This isn't fully required but helps organise multiples of the "mechboard"**
 - The MechBoard item is an item given to the person who uses the preview menu and makes changes
 - To make full use of this item you need to add the ability for the item to show item info in your inventory system
-- I have only done this with `qb-inventory` and `lj-inventory` as they are similar
+- I have only done this with `qb-inventory` and `ps-inventory` as they are similar
 	- `qb-inventory/html/js/app.js`

 - Search for "harness" or Scroll down until you find: